caijunjieNick/pozyx_simulation/README.md

+# Simulation-of-uwb
+this package can simulate the environment with UWB by using Gazebo.
+It provides the python srcipts to add noise to the Gazebo and compute the global pose(uwb_pose) of turtlebot3(waffle) without orientation.
+With the help of package "robot localization", the amcl_pose and uwb_pose can be fused to provide a more robust pose estimation.

+## Necessary Packages
+The repositories with packages (turtlebot3, turtlebot3_msgs, turtlebot3_simulations, robot_localization) need to be cloned into your catkin_ws.
+Note: please choose the level cjj_turtlebot3, cjj_turtlebot3_simulations.
+These two packages are the new added branchs for the origin master.

 # ROS Pozyx Simulation
 This package is to simulate the UWB range measurements in ROS environment.
 Generated data published to “uwb_data_topic”